airgradienthq/airgradient-example-display/README.md

-# International School Bangkok Display Demo
+# AirGradient Classic Display Demo

-A demonstration display playground for the International School Bangkok (ISB) showcasing air quality monitoring data using public APIs.
+A demonstration display playground for AirGradient Classic Display showcasing air quality monitoring data using public APIs.
 This Angular application provides a real-time display interface for environmental measurements.

 ## Overview

-This project serves as a demo application for ISB to showcase air quality monitoring capabilities.
+This project serves as a demo application for AirGradient Classic Display to showcase air quality monitoring capabilities.
 Instead of using internal APIs, this demo utilizes public APIs to display current environmental measurements in a user-friendly interface.

 ## Features